 Thinking about subscribing to Sling TV?
 Wondering what TV Everywhere apps for Sling TV are available for you to use?
 In this guide, we’ll discuss everything you need to know about signing in to TV Everywhere apps and websites with Sling TV.
 Let’s get started.

-Before we start, we want to highlight a featured deal.
+Before we continue, we want to highlight a featured deal.
 The Disney Bundle is one of the best options for streaming with a package that offers a rich catalogue of content for all ages including movies, shows, and sports.

 Sign up below to get the whole bundle for only $13.99 a month or get Disney Plus standalone for $7.99.